Navigators

 Gain confidence through curriculum-linked outdoor exploration

-Aligned with Key Stage 2 geography outcomes, children will apply their skills to analyse land use, follow complex routes, and reflect on how villages like Ufton Nervet are shaped by their geography.
+Aligned with KS1 and KS2 geography outcomes, children will apply their skills to analyse land use, follow complex routes, and reflect on how villages like Ufton Nervet are shaped by their geography.
 Ideal for developing independence, resilience and real-world geographical thinking.

 Why Choose Our Navigation School Trips?